Turbulence-Resolving Integral Simulations for Wall-Bounded Flows: Results

-The TRIS simulation at $Re_\tau=395$ reaches a statistically stationary state with streamwise-oriented streaky structures that exhibit self-sustaining dynamics, as shown in the top row of figure\ \ref{fig:395_snapshot}.
+The flow structure in TRIS is now inspected by comparison to the DNS data.
+For an apples-to-apples comparison, only the open-channel flow DNS data ($180 \leq Re_\tau \leq 590$) are considered in this subsection.
+First, an instantaneous snapshot from open-channel DNS is integrated in the wall-normal direction and filtered using the spectral cutoff filter corresponding to the TRIS grid resolution.
+The TRIS simulation reaches a statistically stationary state with streamwise-oriented streaky structures that exhibit self-sustaining dynamics, as shown in the top row of figure\ \ref{fig:395_snapshot}.
 The TRIS results on the right-side column are in comparison with (filtered) zeroth moment fields from DNS on the left-side column.
+Results at $Re_\tau = 590$ are visually similar to the $Re_\tau = 395$ snapshots shown here.

-In order to emphasize flow structure, all fields in figure \ref{fig:395_snapshot} are standardized (denoted with a superscript $s$), i.e., fluctuations normalized by their standard deviation.
+In order to emphasize flow structure, all fields in figure\ \ref{fig:395_snapshot} are standardized (denoted with a superscript $s$), i.e., fluctuations normalized by their standard deviation.
 While $\langle \widetilde{u} \rangle_0^s$ (top row) exhibit relatively realistic streaky structure, $\langle \widetilde{w} \rangle_0^s$ and $\langle \widetilde{v} \rangle_0^s$ (second and third row, respectively) do not show similar streaks in the TRIS results, in agreement with the flow structure observed from the DNS results.
-Similarly, $\langle \widetilde{p} \rangle_0^s$ (last row) do not contain streamwise-oriented streaks.
+Similarly, $\langle \widetilde{p} \rangle_0^s$ and $\left<\widetilde{u}\right>_0\left<\widetilde{v}\right>_0$ (fourth and last row, respectively) do not contain streamwise-oriented streaks.
 These TRIS results demonstrate that the 2D-based integral moment equations, derived from the Navier-Stokes equations, are sufficient to generate self-sustaining turbulence with qualitatively realistic structure in a 2D/3C representation.